-In response to an appeal by the Metropolitan Grand Lodge, led by Lifelites' Patron Rick Wakeman, we have had several generous donations from Freemasons across the country.
+In response to an appeal by the Metropolitan Grand Lodge, led by Lifelites' Patron Rick Wakeman, we have had many generous donations from Freemasons across London lodges.
 These funds, which are continuing to come in, will help Lifelites continue to provide magical technology to life limited and disabled children in hospices.

 Capco owners of iconic London venues Covent Garden and Olympia are supporting Lifelites.